Minor Head Loss – Local Losses

 - channel inlet flow velocity is equal to 5.17 m/s

 - channel outlet flow velocity is equal to 5.69 m/s

 The pressure loss due to the coolant acceleration in an isolated fuel channel is then:

 This fact has important consequences.
-Due to the different relative power of fuel assemblies in a core, these fuel assemblies have different hydraulic resistance and this may induce local lateral flow of primary coolant and it must be considered in thermal-hydraulic calculations.
+Due to the different relative power of fuel assemblies in a core, these fuel assemblies have different hydraulic resistance.
+This may induce a local lateral flow of primary coolant and must be considered in thermal-hydraulic calculations.